TIBCOSoftware/snappydata/docs/security/launching_the_cluster_in_secure_mode.md

 * `J-Dgemfirexd.auth-ldap-search-dn`: If the LDAP server does not allow anonymous binding (or if this functionality is disabled), specify the user distinguished name (DN) to use for binding to the LDAP server for searching.

-* `J-Dgemfirexd.auth-ldap-search-pw`: The password for the guest user DN, used for looking up the DN (see `Dgemfirexd.auth-ldap-search-dn`).
+* `J-Dgemfirexd.auth-ldap-search-pw`: The password for the LDAP search user which is used for looking up the DN indicated by configuration parameter `Dgemfirexd.auth-ldap-search-dn`.

 **Example**: